 - Test data, associated with the Software Development Life Cycle (SDLC)

-Masked data is generally used in non-production environments – such as software development, data science, and testing – that don’t require the original production data.
+Masked data is generally used in non-production environments – such as software development and testing, analytics, machine learning, and B2B data sharing – that don’t require the original production data.

 Simply defined, data masking combines the processes and tools for making sensitive data unrecognizable to – yet functional for – authorized users.